02Rusty/malugri-mobile/README.md

+# THIS IS NOT THE ORIGINAL REPO, PLEASE THANK FreeApp2014 FOR THEIR WORK.
+So far, the audio backend issues were killing me in the original repo.
+And "I've" implemented a really iffy way on fixing it.

 # Malugri
 Malugri is a modular app to play various formats of video game music.
 So far supported formats are the Nintendo audio formats (powered by [OpenRevolution library](https://github.com/ic-scm/OpenRevolution)).
 The MalugriPlayer core is made to be portable.